 Account-Based Marketing vs Demand Generation: What’s the Difference?

-Marketing can sometimes feel like a whirlwind of jargon and strategies.
-Luckily, two of the most popular tactics are easily identifiable: account-based marketing (ABM) and demand generation.
-Not familiar with what sets account-based marketing vs. demand generation apart?
-No worries — here’s everything you need to know about ABM vs. demand gen
+Marketing strategy is more crowded and more measurable than ever, and heading into 2026 two approaches continue to anchor most B2B playbooks: account-based marketing (ABM) and demand generation.
+They’re often framed as rivals, but the smartest teams treat them as complementary tools for different jobs.
+Not sure what sets account-based marketing vs. demand generation apart?
+No worries, here’s everything you need to know about ABM vs. demand gen.

 What Is Account-Based Marketing?